Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Order-by-order Learning of the Floquet Hamiltonian

-Considering an infinite number of measurement samples, a finite value of $\lambda_1$ is due to the Ansatz set $\mathcal{A}$ being insufficient to account for the operator content of the implemented $\hat{H}$.
-The value of $\lambda_1$ becomes thus an indicator of the errors in the reconstruction $\boldsymbol{c}^{\text{rec}}$, and it will become the central quantity for our order-by-order learning of $\hat H_{\rm F}(\tau)$.
+Here a non-zero value of $\lambda_1$ is caused by the ansatz set $\mathcal{A}$ being insufficient to account for the operator content of the implemented $\hat{H}$.
+Thus, we refer to $\lambda_1$ as the \emph{learning error}, as its value becomes an indicator for the quality of the reconstructed $\boldsymbol{c}^{\text{rec}}$.
+The learning error will be the central quantity for order-by-order learning of $\hat H_{\rm F}^\mathrm{exp}(\tau)$.